lijing28101/maize_NAM/README.md

    mikado.loci.gff3
    ```

+5. Even though mikado remove some redundant transcripts in the prepare step, it still produce some redundant transcripts, which may not have exactly same transctipt seqeunce but have same CDS.
+We use cd-hit to identify these redundant sequence ([`16cd-hit.sh`](scripts/16cd-hit.sh)).

+   Here, we got a final gene models gff3 file (`final.gff3`).

+ ## TE screening:

- 5. Since we used unmasked genome, the predicted gene model may include TE sequence.
-We used [TEsorter](https://github.com/NBISweden/TEsorter) to identify and filter out TE sequence transcripts ([`16TEsoeter.sh`](scripts/16TEsoeter.sh)).
+ Since we used unmasked genome, the predicted gene model may include TE sequence.
+We used [TEsorter](https://github.com/NBISweden/TEsorter) to identify and filter out TE sequence transcripts ([`17TEsoeter.sh`](scripts/17TEsoeter.sh)).

  Here, we got a list of transcript ID (`TE-trans.txt`) matched to TE sequence.

- 6. Even though mikado remove some redundant transcripts in the prepare step, it still produce some redundant transcripts, which may not have exactly same transctipt seqeunce but have same CDS.
-We use [cd-hit](http://weizhongli-lab.org/cd-hit/) to identify these redundant sequence ([`17cd-hit.sh`](scripts/17cd-hit.sh)).

-    Here, we got a list of non-redundant transctripts.

 ## Quantification of predicted CDS seqeunce:

 We used [salmon](https://salmon.readthedocs.io/en/latest/index.html) to qunatify predicted CDS sequence in each RNA-Seq samples.

-   *Note: Although we identified TE matched sequence, we still used all sequence from mikado to do quantification and phylostrata analysis.
-Therefore, we can compare the difference between TE-matched sequence and other sequence.
+   *Note: Although we identified TE matched sequence, we still used all sequence from final.gff3 to do quantification and phylostrata analysis.
+Therefore, we can compare the difference between TE-matched sequence and other sequence.*

 1. Create a salmon index by [`18salmon_index.sh`](scripts/18salmon_index.sh)